dylanpizzo/nesswiki/psi-dash.md

 # Psi Dash

 PSI-dashing is a technique by using [[djc|DJC]] d-air and fast falling before the move comes out to auto-cancel it.
 It can be used as an alternative to wavelanding/dashing and is, most of the time, even faster than those other options.

+- Movement technique used mainly for positioning and defense that uses the generous auto-cancel window on Dair combined with his DJ properties to quickly shift sideways, downwards, or a combination of the two.
+- This allows him to quickly board platforms, bail out of forward jumps, cut his jump short to return to the ground, micro space, exit shield a bit sooner than if he’d WDed, and more!!
+- Functions in a similar way to Peach’s slapdash and DJL.
+- Can be done with Fair Bair Uair and Nair too, but he faces restrictions with how much distance he can travel based on their smaller AC windows.
+- Psi Land refers to usage where there’s little to no discernible motion sideways or downwards (e.g. DJ Dair to board platform, or using Dair to exit tumble right before landing).
+- Offensively, the lack of hitbox can be limiting, but it can work as a tomahawk (empty land into grab) and generally completes sooner than a wave-land by 5 frames, which makes it well suited for platform tech chases.
+Helps him threaten jump forward Fair by giving him a way to back out of it before swinging, and look for preemptive actions from his opponent: this includes dash back, which can sometimes allow for overshoots (e.g. Psi Dash forward immediate Dash Attack).
+In more open spaces, it is typically used as a way to exit or avoid being caught in his opponent’s danger zones.
+- Depending on the position and amount of space you are traveling, it’s worth considering if Nair (or another aerial) might be offering better protection overall.
+I mention Nair though because it ACs if we land after 26, and has a hitbox from 5-23.
+By comparison, Psi Dash needs us to land on 19 or earlier.
+If we’re edgeguarding and need to return to stage efficiently as part of what we’re doing, those properties can often be more useful.
+There’s a sweetspot for Psi Dash’s usefulness in terms of travel time; just because you can be moving for 18f during it doesn’t mean you necessarily should.
+- Psi Dash with his d-air can be good for conditioning.
+Cause people look for the yell he does and shield which can lead into, like you said in the offensive section, empty land into grab.